What Will Happen In The Future?

 New construction roofing installers were getting paid $12+ a square here in North Texas with the roofing company charging the G.C. $17 to $20.
 Residential re-roofing was more profitable, but big storms didn’t roll through town on a yearly basis.
 It wasn’t unusual for there to be a lull of 2, 3, even 4 or 5 years between big storms.

-I remember there were probably less than a couple dozen reputable re-roofing companies operating back then.
+I remember there were probably less than a couple dozen reputable re-roofing companies operating out of Dallas / Fort Worth back in the early 90’s.
 Out of that number, there were only 4-5 who were serious contenders to do any kind of volume in any given storm.

 Back in the early ’90’s, most roofing companies did other work in the off-season while waiting for the next storm to come through their hometown or somewhere nearby.
 They ordered their expensive Yellow Pages advertising a year in advance with hopes of another storm hitting so they could pay the monthly bill.
 You didn’t really have a choice.
 If you weren’t in the Yellow Pages, you would have a hard time convincing people you were in business.